trust2065/orchard/readme.md

 - small resolution(< 920px) flex direction column
 - image container's height 100% or 50%
 - image's height 100%, width 100% so that object-fit would work as expect

+Please note naming on custom class is different(apply camelCase) from Bootstrap's naming style(join with dash, such as `pt-3`) in purpose so that developers can realize it is customize class.
+Ex:
+`pt-3`, it is Bootstrap naming style, which means `$space * 1` `pt07`, it is camelCase naming style, which is a customized class means `padding-top: 0.7rem`

 Some of Bootstrap variable has been change in order to meet color's need